Lover Why

-"Lover Why" is the first single released by French rock band Century, in 1985.
-The song belongs to their debut album, ...And Soul It Goes.
+"Lover Why" is the debut single by French rock band Century, released in 1985.
+The song is from their debut album, ...And Soul It Goes.

-It was the group's most successful song on the charts, ranking first in France and Portugal, as well as entering the charts in Germany (#32), Belgium (#33) and Switzerland (#11).
+It was the group's most successful song, topping the charts in France and Portugal, as well as entering the charts in Germany (#32), Belgium (#33) and Switzerland (#11).

-In Brazil the song became popular for being featured in the soundtrack for Rede Globo's soap opera Ti Ti Ti.
+In Brazil, the song became popular for being featured in the soundtrack for Rede Globo's soap opera Ti Ti Ti.

 There are dance versions of "Lover Why" made by Dee Martin (1993) and Mark Ashley (2000).
 The song was re-recorded in 1987 by Portuguese musician José Maria.

-Plot

-The song evokes the break and the difficulties of living without being loved.